somespecialone/aiosteampy/docs/client.md

+!!! danger "Deprecated documentation"
+    This and next parts of the documentation are not completed yet and contains information for old version.
+    Be careful!

 ### Init & login

 To prevent additional requests to `steam` when logging in we can pass all known data to init method.

+[//]: # (TODO identity_secret is optinal now)
+[//]: # (TODO write anywhere about App and AppContext)

 ```python
 from aiosteampy import SteamClient, Currency